Introduction to FAQ

 I would like to make a few things clear before you read the frequently asked questions.

-Do not ask me to work with a child under six years of age.
+Do not ask me to work with a child under eight years of age.
 The answer will be NO.

 I am becoming quite concerned that some parents are turning to hypnotherapy to deal with normal developmental behaviours.
-Parents are concerned that their very young kids (2-3 year olds) are 'bad' children as they have the occasional tantrum or don't want to eat certain foods.
+Parents are concerned that their very young kids (2-3 year olds) are 'bad' children as they have the occasional tantrum or don't want to eat certain foods at the age of 4 or 5.
 Hello - most kids do it.

 These things are just a normal part of growing up.
 And children need to learn their boundaries from their parents.
 It is parents who need to teach their very young child the difference between good and poor behaviour.